View-Master: 1962–present: stereoscopic toy

 In 1981, GAF sold View-Master to a group of investors headed by Arnold Thaler, and the company was reconstituted as the View-Master International Group.

-In 1985, View-Master entered into the video foray, by starting View-Master Video and teamed up with Warner Bros.
-Records on a new live-action educational video series produced by Together Again Productions, Kidsongs, designed specifically for the educational market.
+In 1985, View-Master Video was introduced.
+Through a partnership with Warner Bros.
+Records, a live-action educational video series was produced by Together Again Productions and titled Kidsongs, designed for the educational market.

-View-Master International acquired the Ideal Toy Company in 1984 and became known as the View-Master Ideal Group; View-Master Ideal in turn was purchased by Tyco Toys in 1989.

-Tyco, including the View-Master Ideal Group, merged with Mattel Inc. in 1997.
-View-Master was placed organizationally in Mattel's pre-school division and is now marketed under the Fisher-Price imprint, who continues emphasis on juvenile content.
+View-Master International acquired the Ideal Toy Company in 1984 and became known as the View-Master Ideal Group, and the combined company was purchased by Tyco Toys in 1989.
+Tyco, including the View-Master Ideal Group, merged with Mattel in 1997.
+View-Master was assigned to Mattel's preschool division and is now marketed under the Fisher-Price imprint, with a continued emphasis on children's content.

-In 1998, during the purchase of the Tyco Toys-owned plant by Mattel, EPA investigations began on the View-Master factory supply well for the toxic chemical trichloroethylene (TCE).
-The plant was shut down in 2001.
+In 1998, during the purchase of the Tyco-owned plant by Mattel, the EPA investigated the View-Master factory supply well for the toxic chemical trichloroethylene (TCE).
+The plant was closed in 2001.

-In March 2009, the Fisher-Price division of toy maker Mattel announced that they had stopped production in December 2008 of the scenic reels depicting tourist attractions.
-These reels of picturesque scenes and landscape scenery were descendants of the first View-Master reels sold in 1939.
-Fisher-Price announced they would continue to produce reels of animated characters.
-In late 2009, Alpha-cine announced it would take up scenic reel production under an agreement with Fisher-Price.
+In December 2008, Mattel ceased production of the scenic reels depicting tourist attractions that were descendants of the first View-Master reels sold in 1939.
+However, Mattel continued to produce reels featuring animated characters.